Florrie Redford: Club career

 Most of the team members had full-time jobs and Redford was training to be a psychiatric nurse.
 However, she became a key member of the team as it transitioned from informal games with other groups of factory workers to formation as Dick, Kerr Ladies Football Club.
 Redford played in their inaugural match as a club on Christmas Day 1917 and went on to play in international matches against Scotland and Ireland in 1918.
 She played as centre-forward and was a leading goal scorer, described as having 'vision and pace' in her play.

-In spring 1920, with the war now over, the team would go on to play additional international matches including against a French team featuring Alice Milliat.
+In spring 1920, with the war now over, the team would go on to play additional international matches including against a French team featuring Alice Milliat and Carmen Pomiès.
 Dick, Kerr Ladies won the first two, with Redford scoring in both, while the third was a 1-1 draw.
-The fourth match, also against France, was played in London at the famous Stamford Bridge stadium and was recorded by the French company Pathé News.
+The fourth match, also against France and the only loss of the tour, was played in London at the famous Stamford Bridge stadium and was recorded by the French company Pathé News.
 The match helped to turn Redford and the other players into nationally and even internationally known figures.
 In a round-up of the season, the Dundee Evening News featured Redford in an article entitled Scoring Feat by Lady Footballer that drew attention to the large number of goals she had scored that season.
+Redford and Dick, Kerr teammate Lizzy Ashcroft fostered a friendship with Pomiès, who in 2021 returned to Preston and joined the team for a year.

 By 1921, the team was often attracting larger crowds than male teams playing on the same day and, that year, the Football Association withdrew recognition and banned female teams from playing on FA grounds.
 The ban would remain in place until 1971.
 The team resolved to continue playing, however, and in 1922 Redford joined them on their tour to Canada and the United States.
 Teammate Alice Kell said in an interview on the team's return to England that: "We played our usual game and Lily Parr was always an outstanding player and our leading goalscorer was Florrie Redford".